llvm/llvm-project/llvm/docs/LangRef.rst

 spaces as "non-integral" or "unstable" (or both "non-integral" and "unstable") via the :ref:`datalayout string<langref_datalayout>`.

-These exact implications of these properties are target-specific, but the following IR semantics and restrictions to optimization passes apply:
+The exact implications of these properties are target-specific, but the following IR semantics and restrictions to optimization passes apply:

 Unstable pointer representation